 Frequently Asked Questions

 Please take some time to look through the following questions and answers.
-Most of these questions relate to those most frequently asked of the Student Development Office.
+Most of these questions relate to those most frequently asked of Student Life.
 If your questions are still not answered please contact us.

 Q. When do the dorms open and when can I move in?